BettercareHealth/bettercare/infection-prevention-and-control/test-2.md

 	1. Bacteria need the right nutrients, humidity and temperature to multiply
 	1. Bacteria can replicate as fast as every two minutes
 	1. Bacteria can only grow if oxygen is available
-	1. The phase of rapid bacterial growth is called the “lag phase”.
+	1. The phase of rapid bacterial growth is called the ‘lag phase’.
 7. Regarding viruses:
 	1. Most viruses infect cells of the endocrine system
 	1. Viruses with an envelope are more difficult to kill